Connecticut is known for its spectacular seasons and cute little towns.

 The Best Hiking Trails in Greenwich, CT

-Greenwich has plenty of green space, and exploring all the parks and their respective hiking trails would require more than a long weekend.
+Greenwich has plenty of green space.
+Exploring all the parks and hiking trails near Greenwich, CT, would require more than a long weekend.

 Many of these parks made our list of the best free activities and things to do in Connecticut.